 Current LAW Does Not Violate the First Amendment:

 Contrary to opponents’ talking points, the Johnson Amendment does not violate the First Amendment for several reasons.
 First, the law doesn’t restrict free speech, it instead serves to prevent the government from subsidizing political endorsements through tax-exemptions.
-Nor does the Johnson Amendment violate the Free Exercise Clause or the Establishment Clause.
+Nor does the Johnson Amendment violate the religious freedom rights of houses of worship: the law doesn't target religious organizations, but instead applies equally to secular and religious tax-exempt organizations.
 To the contrary, giving houses of worship and exemption to the endorsement restrictions but applying it to secular groups would give an unconstitutional preference to religion.